opensource-force/osf-blog/content/posts/you_are_not_a_number/part_15/index.md

 You just start doing stuff.
 It doesn't matter if its small, or special, or crucial, or anything.
-Just start doing stuff with the club, because the point isn't that one thing, the point is to get the boat all the way to where it's going, and that's a long-term goal.
+Just start doing stuff with the club, because the point isn't that one thing, the point for the club, in Ron's case here the crew, is to get the boat all the way to where it's going, and that's a long-term goal.

 ## Getting on the boat